MikeMaximus/DarkModeForms/README.md

 # Dark Mode Forms

-This is a customized version of the [Dark-Mode-Forms](https://github.com/BlueMystical/Dark-Mode-Forms) project by @BlueMystical for use with [Game Backup Monitor](https://mikemaximus.github.io/gbm-web/).
+This is a customized version of the [Dark-Mode-Forms](https://github.com/BlueMystical/Dark-Mode-Forms) project by BlueMystical for use with [Game Backup Monitor](https://mikemaximus.github.io/gbm-web/).

-This project is based on v1.8.12 of Dark-Mode-Forms.
+This project is based on v1.8.12 of [Dark-Mode-Forms](https://github.com/BlueMystical/Dark-Mode-Forms).

 **Key Changes:**